-- 2.51 All notices of motion properly given and accepted for debate by the Chairman shall be numbered by the Director of Law and Assurance in the order in which they are received and shall be entered with the date of reception in a book, kept at the office of the Director of Law and Assurance and open to inspection by any member. - 2.52 The Director of Law and Assurance shall insert in the summons for a meeting of the County Council all notices of motion which the Chairman has agreed will be taken at that meeting (unless any have been previously withdrawn). - 2.53 Motions which the Chairman determines shall be debated shall be dealt with at the meeting to which they are brought forward provided: - (a) That notwithstanding Standing Order 2.63 the Chairman shall have the discretion to allow the relevant Cabinet Member or the chairman of a non-Executive committee a right of reply after any reply by the proposer of the motion immediately before such motion is put to the vote. - (b) That the Chairman may, if he or she considers it convenient and conducive to the dispatch of business, allow such motion to stand referred to the relevant Cabinet Member or non-Executive Committee.
-In such instances motions relating to an Executive matter shall, upon being formally moved and seconded without speeches, stand referred to the relevant Cabinet Member for consideration.
-The response of the Cabinet Member shall be published via the Executive Decision Database (EDD) and may (if necessary) be called in; it shall be reported to the next ordinary meeting of the County Council.
-The Cabinet Member's response will not be final until it has been reported to the next ordinary meeting of the County Council for debate in relation to the original motion.
+- 2.51 All notices of motion properly given and accepted for debate by the Chairman shall be numbered by the Director of Law and Assurance in the order in which they are received and shall be entered with the date of reception in a book, kept at the office of the Director of Law and Assurance and open to inspection by any member. - 2.52 The Director of Law and Assurance shall insert in the summons for a meeting of the County Council all notices of motion which the Chairman has agreed will be taken at that meeting (unless any have been previously withdrawn). - 2.53 For motions which the Chairman determines shall be debated, notwithstanding Standing Order 2.63, the Chairman shall have the discretion to allow the relevant cabinet member or the chairman of a non-executive committee a right of reply after any reply by the proposer of the motion immediately before such motion is put to the vote.